 - Forced uncompleted release at the random schedule

 - Lack of accountable high-level management decisions

-You might think that’s sounds about right about most companies, which these symptoms might cause the following problems:
+You might think that sounds about right about most companies, but these symptoms might cause the following problems:

 - Failed to attract/retain top-tier talents

 - Deplete of team morale, hence low working efficiency and effectiveness